 During summer, the towns come alive with festivals like the Nowoodstock Music Festival in Ten Sleep.
-Later in August, Worland hosts the annual Pepsi WY State BBQ Championships and Bluegrass Festival featuring award-winning musical acts.
+It’s the longest running music festival in Wyoming.
+The annual Fourth of July Ten Sleep Rodeo features authentic western small-town rodeo.
+In August, Worland hosts the annual Pepsi WY State BBQ Championships and Bluegrass Festival featuring award-winning musical acts.

 “I’ve been to Nowoodstock multiple times, and it has a feel good vibe that’s all it’s own,” says concert enthusiast Eric Robirds.
 “Good food from local trucks, crafts for sale and beverages from the Ten Sleep Brewing Company.
 It’s a relaxed crowd and some great eclectic music in an outdoor setting.”